smizell/hypermedia-todo/README.md

 To take the previous example further, instead of simply changing the URLs, the server could send the client to a completely different server.
 The client would still work.

-There are several ways to show this example.
-Here's what I'm doing:
+To try this out:

 1. Copy the enter folder to another location on your system (this will be our secondary location)
-1. In the primary `app.coffee`, find the `base` variable and change the port from 3000 to 4000.
+1. In the primary `app.coffee`, find the `urls` variable
-1. In the primary `app.coffee `, find the response for `/todos` and uncomment the redirect line and remove the rest of the response
+1. Uncomment the line that points to the `todoServer` and comment the previous `todos` URL
-1. In the secondary `app.coffee`, find the `base` variable and change the port from 3000 to 4000.
-At the end of the file, change the listening port to 4000.
+1. In the secondary `app.coffee`, find the `port` variable and change it to 4000.
+At the end of the file

 Once complete, make sure both servers are running and have been restarted.